Bifidobacterium: Clinical uses

 Adding Bifidobacterium as a probiotic to conventional treatment of ulcerative colitis has been shown to be associated with improved rates of remission and improved maintenance of remission.
 Some Bifidobacterium strains are considered as important probiotics and used in the food industry.
 Different species and/or strains of bifidobacteria may exert a range of beneficial health effects, including the regulation of intestinal microbial homeostasis, the inhibition of pathogens and harmful bacteria that colonize and/or infect the gut mucosa, the modulation of local and systemic immune responses, the repression of procarcinogenic enzymatic activities within the microbiota, the production of vitamins, and the bioconversion of a number of dietary compounds into bioactive molecules.
 Bifidobacteria improve the gut mucosal barrier and lower levels of lipopolysaccharide in the intestine.

 Bifidobacteria may also improve abdominal pain in patients with irritable bowel syndrome (IBS) though studies to date have been inconclusive.

 Naturally occurring Bifidobacterium spp. may discourage the growth of Gram-negative pathogens in infants.

-Mother's milk contains high concentrations of lactose and lower quantities of phosphate (pH buffer).
+A mother's milk contains high concentrations of lactose and lower quantities of phosphate (pH buffer).
 Therefore, when mother's milk is fermented by lactic acid bacteria (including bifidobacteria) in the infant's gastrointestinal tract, the pH may be reduced, making it more difficult for Gram-negative bacteria to grow.